axibase/atsd-use-cases/research/us-visa-refusal/README.md

 ## SQL Queries

 In addition **ChartLab** visualizations, ATSD supports [SQL queries](https://axibase.com/docs/atsd/sql/) from the web-based [**SQL Console**](https://axibase.com/docs/atsd/sql/sql-console.html), used to select specific information in the dataset.
-Read more about our SQL syntax in the [SQL Documentation](https://axibase.com/docs/atsd/sql/#syntax).
+Read more about SQL syntax in the [SQL Documentation](https://axibase.com/docs/atsd/sql/#syntax).

 The first query shows countries where refusals have increased the most over the last 10 years.
 Surprisingly, two countries that have long been considered U.S. allies, Canada and Norway, saw refusal rates considerably increase during the observed period.
 Refusal rate in Canada increased from **25.5%** in 2006 to **47.9%** in 2016, while in the same period the